 Another description of Duisburg portrays the city as the place of transformation, development and business opportunities.
 This description is closely connected to the BRI and the China-Europe Freight Train Initiative.
 The common narrative is within the following logic: the BRI offers Duisburg a great opportunity for economic and technological development.
 This description is enhanced by creating the contrast of Duisburg before and after joining the BRI.
 Duisburg before joining the BRI is presented as a small city with high unemployment rates.
-Duisburg shares the fate of a typical Europe’s Rust Belt city: it underwent the industrial decade followed by reconceptualization of its functions and physical reconstruction.
-In their article Zhang Weilian and Huang Hancheng provide a detailed account of Duisburg’s transformation from becoming the “City of Despair” (juewang zhi cheng) into the international transportation hub, home to over 120 Chinese businesses and vibrant fast growing logistic center Duisport.
+Duisburg shares the fate of a typical European Rust Belt city: it underwent the industrial decade followed by reconceptualization of its functions and physical reconstruction.
+In their article Zhang Weilian and Huang Hancheng provide a detailed account of Duisburg’s transformation from becoming the “City of Despair” (juewang zhi cheng) into the international transportation hub, home to over 120 Chinese businesses and the vibrant fast-growing logistics centre Duisport.
 Additionally, many media reports discuss the future opportunities brought by the China-Europe Freight Train Initiative.
-Such as opening of new routes to let more Chinese cities join the initiative; digitalization of logistic services; increasing the number of trains running between China and Duisburg.
-All these are the ripening fruits of the China’s plan to create a new modern digitally advanced model of logistics that will benefit herself, Duisburg and other European cities.
+These include the opening of new routes to let more Chinese cities join the initiative; the digitalization of logistic services; and an increase in the number of trains running between China and Duisburg.
+All these are the ripening fruits of China’s plan to create a new modern digitally advanced model of logistics that will benefit China, Duisburg and other European cities.
 In this Duisburg is believed to be “the lucky one” (yidaiyilu de xinyuner), and the luck is brought to it by China’s BRI.

-However, it would be misleading to think that the narrative of China’s bringing back to life the old German city was exclusively created by the Chinese media to propagate the successes of the BRI.
+However, it would be misleading to think that the narrative of China’s bringing the old German city back to life was exclusively created by the Chinese media to propagate the successes of the BRI.
 Of course, the story of Duisburg’s successful transformation has become popular in the Chinese media as it resonates with the overall discourse on the successes of the Chinese Communist Party’s initiative to connect countries for business and trade.
-But this narrative partially originates form German media and speeches of German government officials and later is picked up by the Chinese media and blended into its reporting on BRI that mostly target China’s domestic readership.
-For example, the framing of Duisburg as the “China Town” (zhongguo cheng), “Harbor of Hope” (xiwang de gangkou) reportedly were first spoken out by the Duisburg officials.
-The 40 minute documentary produced by the China’s Central Television in 2017 broadly features Duisburg as part of BRI.
-In the documentary the CCTV journalist asks the Mayor of Duisburg, Sören Link and the CEO of Duisport, Erich Staake, to describe in their own words what benefits has the cooperation with China brought to Duisburg.
+But this narrative partially originates from German media and speeches of German government officials, and is later picked up by the Chinese media and blended into its reporting on the BRI that mostly target China’s domestic readership.
+For example, the framing of Duisburg as the “China Town” (zhongguo cheng), “Harbour of Hope” (xiwang de gangkou) was reportedly first expressed by Duisburg officials.
+The 40-minute documentary produced by China’s Central Television in 2017 broadly features Duisburg as part of the BRI.
+In the documentary the CCTV journalist asks the Mayor of Duisburg, Sören Link and the CEO of Duisport, Erich Staake, to describe in their own words what benefits the cooperation with China has brought to Duisburg.
 The responses were highly positive.

-Additionally, in the Chinese media there is mentioning of Duisburg’s own efforts to transform itself from the “Rust Belt” city to the smart city of green growth and high-tech advancement.
-This reference is not always connected to the BRI content, but presented as general introduction to the city’s history and current status.
+Additionally, in the Chinese media there are mentions of Duisburg’s own efforts to transform itself from the “Rust Belt” city to the smart city of green growth and high-tech advancement.
+This reference is not always connected to the BRI content, but presented as a general introduction to the city’s history and current status.